smeinecke/certhoover/README.md

 ```

 - All connection details for Certstream and ClickHouse are set here.
-- For production, do not store secrets in plain text; use environment variables or a secret manager.
 - If the config file is missing or malformed, the service will print an error and exit.

-Subscribes to certificate transparency record firehose from [Certstream](https://certstream.calidog.io/), buffers data
-into batches, and then inserts into ClickHouse.